Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 1

-For this exercise, you will be adding the image element <img> and a few breaks <br>.
+For this exercise, you will be adding a picture of a Black Goose to the web site.
+The image element <img> is used to add pictures to a website.

 Step 2

-Open File Explorer and navigate to your Dropbox folder.
+Open File Explorer and navigate to your Google Drive folder.
 From there navigate to your Class folder and then to the 1.Class text Exercise folder.
-Finally, open the Ch4 folder.
-You will see the bistro.html file you last worked on in Exercise 4-3.
+Finally, open the Ch04 folder.
+You will see the blackgoose.png image file there.
+If you double click on the blackgoose.png file, it should open in your image viewer, and will look like this:

 Step 3

-In the same Ch4 folder is an image file named blackgoose.png.
-Using the image element <img> insert the image at the beginning of the first-level heading.
-The src attribute provides the name of the image file that should be inserted, and the alt attribute provides text that should be displayed if the image is not available.
+Using the image element <img> insert the image at the beginning, before the first-level <h1> heading.
+The src attribute provides the source and name of the image file that should be inserted, and the alt attribute provides text that should be displayed if the image is not available.
 Both of these attributes are required in every <img> element.

 <!Doctype html>